jonathanglasmeyer/bachelor/thesis/src/Main.md

 The main challenge when using ASR for this task is the recognition accuracy of technical terms.
-Most of them are not included in the language models that are available as those are broad and generic so as to optimize for accuracy over a wide topic spectrum.
-But when they are not included into the language model they have a very small chance to be correctly recognized at all.  <!-- TODO: maybe account for smoothing here? --!>
+Most of them are not included in the language models that are available as these are broad and generic so as to optimize accuracy over a wide topic spectrum.
+But when they are not included in the language model they have a very small chance to be correctly recognized at all.  <!-- TODO: maybe account for smoothing here? --!>

 So the usefulness of applying ASR with a generic language model to the